Re9iNee/Charity-Project/T03 - BaseInfo Services - Constant Values Task/readme.md

 3. Why Scope Identity?
  SQL Insertion won't return Id of the affected row. so by using SELCET Query right after insertion we can use CommonBaseTypeId and the return it.

+ 4. Why Using outputDependencies?
+ As in Issue #15 this method has one disadvatange that is: it contains bug when a primary key or 2 keys from a table make up to a foreign key.